SampleEnvironment/frappy/doc/source/protocol/messages.rst

 ---------

   * Request: type A: 'ping'
-  * Request: type B: 'ping &lt;nonce&gt;'
+  * Request: type B: 'ping <nonce>'
   * Reply:   type A: 'pong'
-  * Reply:   type B: 'pong &lt;nonce&gt;'
+  * Reply:   type B: 'pong <nonce>'
   * Replies the given argument to check the round-trip-time or to confirm that the connection is still working.
-  &lt;nonce&gt; may not contain &lt;space&gt;.
+  <nonce> may not contain <space>.
 It is suggested to limit to a string of up to 63 chars consisting of letters, digits and underscore not beginning with a digit.
-If &lt;nonce&gt; is not given (Type A), reply without it.
+If <nonce> is not given (Type A), reply without it.

 EVENT